 The main piece of bad news – lettings relief is set to be reworked

-While the government is presenting this as closing a loophole in the law, it’s arguably a bit of a grey area since lettings relief was typically of benefit to people who either couldn’t sell their houses or people who wanted to let out their main residences on a temporary basis while they spent some time somewhere else.
+While the government is presenting this as closing a loophole in the law, it’s arguably a bit of a grey area since lettings relief was typical of benefit to people who either couldn’t sell their houses or people who wanted to let out their main residences on a temporary basis while they spent some time somewhere else.
+However, there can be other methods as well to sell a property quickly even if it is not in a good condition.
+For instance, people interested can look into Crawford Home Buyers or similar companies who might purchase a property in whatever condition it is in, and at a good price.

 Affordable housing pops up again